 Urban Futures Farm is a 3.5 acre urban farm located in the Northeast neighborhood in Olympia, Washington.
 We grow nutrient-dense vegetables, herbs, berries and fruits for our Community Supported Agriculture (CSA) customers and local charities.
 We also grow high-quality plant starts which we sell each spring to support our neighbors who are committed to growing gardens and producing their own food.
 Our passion for good food and building community are the cornerstones of Urban Futures Farm.

-TJ and Stephanie Johnson purchased the land and started the farm in 2015.
+TJ and Stephanie Johnson started the farm in 2015.
 They have been growing food on the property since 2009, when TJ started the Wendell Berry Community Garden, Olympia’s first sustainable, collectively managed community garden.
 The Wendell Berry Community Garden, and TJ’s related work as the Local Food Program Manager for Sustainable South Sound, were catalysts for both Urban Futures Farm and Olympia’s now thriving local food movement.